 Year 2 pupils will be having PE on a Tuesday afternoon.
 Please ensure your child comes to school wearing their PE kit.
 Thank you!

 Year 2 pupils are tested each term on the Year 2 common exception words.
 Your child will bring home a list of the 100 words with the spellings they need to focus on highlighted.
-Please go through and practice these spellings with you child.
+Please go through and practise these spellings with you child.

 Top education researchers tell us that homework has minimal impact for primary age pupils, unless it requires children to rehearse and practise.
 We have therefore adapted our routines to reflect this.
 The routines for children in this year group are as follows: